fresheneesz/deadunit/README.md

 `test.string(<colorize>)` - returns a future that resolves to a string containing formatted test results. *See below for screenshots.*

-`test.writeConsole()` - writes colorized text output to the console.
-Returns a [future](https://github.com/fresheneesz/asyncFuture) that resolves when the console writing is complete. *See below for screenshots.*
+`test.writeConsole(<hangingTimeout>)` - writes colorized text output to the console.
+Returns a [future](https://github.com/fresheneesz/asyncFuture) that resolves when the console writing is complete. `<hangingTimeout>` is optional (default 100), and if non-zero, a warning will be displayed if the script doesn't exit before `<hangingTimeout>` number of milliseconds has passed.
+If zero, no warning happens.  *See below for screenshots.*

 `test.html()` - returns a string containing html-formatted test results. *See below for screenshots.*